 Academy Office Closed Monday for Presidents Day Holiday

-The Property/Casualty Loss Reserve Law Manual contains a compilation of insurance laws relating to P/C loss and loss expense reserves for all 50 states, Washington, D.C., and Puerto Rico.
+The P/C Loss Reserve Law Manual is designed to help appointed actuaries and others know the requirements for specific statements of actuarial opinion.
+It contains a compilation of insurance laws relating to P/C loss and loss expense reserves for all 50 states, Washington, D.C., and Puerto Rico.
 Order today.

 The Life and Health Valuation Law Manual contains information to help appointed actuaries and others know the requirements of the NAIC model Standard Valuation Law and the Model Actuarial Opinion and Memorandum Regulation.
 Order today.

 Public Policy Activities

 The C-1 Work Group sent a comment letter on Friday to the NAIC’s Capital Adequacy (E) Task Force on its proposal to expand the number of bond factors in the Life Risk-Based Capital formula.

 The Connecticut Insurance Department is seeking a property/casualty insurance actuary and a life/health insurance actuary.
 Both roles will support the needs of the department in financial analysis, field exams, NAIC committees, and other product management support.
 For more information and to apply, click the links above.
 The P/C position application deadline is today, Feb.
 14, and the life/health deadline is Feb.
 27.